 Limitations of matching by name and address in the CMS Data matching process.
 The MA Plan Directory lists one parent organization for each MA contract; it does not identify all entities (systems, health insurance companies, or other organizations) that own a particular contract.
 Only having access to the parent organization, marketing name, and legal entity address of each plan limited our ability to identify systems that offer MA contracts through complex subsidiary relationships or through partnerships or joint ventures with an insurance company or another system.
 This limitation accounts for some of the cases in which the AHA data (which asks about these types of relationships) indicated that a system offered an MA product but the CMS Data matching process did not identify the system as owning an MA contract because the names and addresses were substantially different.
-An example of this scenario is The Cleveland Clinic Health System and Humana.
+An example of this scenario is the Cleveland Clinic Health System and Humana.
 These entities partnered in 2017 to offer two MA plans; however, we were unable to identify these plans using the name or address data available in the MA Plan Directory.
 Similarly, Mount Sinai Health System and Healthfirst offer an MA plan, but we could not identify these plans in the MA Plan Directory nor link them using our matching algorithm.

 In a few cases, we determined that two systems offered an MA contract through a joint venture because it was apparent from the web search we conducted to confirm the linkage of the MA parent organization and one of the two systems.
-For example, Mulberry Health, Inc. is a joint venture between Memorial Healthcare System, Holy Cross Health (a Trinity Health subsystem), and insurer Oscar Health.
+For example, contracts under the MA parent organization Oscar Health are a joint venture between Memorial Healthcare System and Holy Cross Health (a Trinity Health subsystem).
 In these cases, we listed the same MA contract number for both systems.
 However, there may be other cases in which a second system co-owned an MA contract, but co-ownership was not apparent based on web searches for the match between the first system and the MA parent organization.

 Challenges verifying ownership of an MA plan in the CMS Data matching process.
 It can be difficult to determine the exact nature of the relationships between an MA parent organization or MA plan and a health system.
 In particular, it is challenging to determine precisely whether a health system has an equity interest in the MA plan.
-It is possible that we identified a system and MA parent organization as a potential match but could not confirm that the system should be matched to this particular CMS record and erroneously identified the system as not having an MA contract.
+It is possible that we identified a system and

+MA parent organization as a potential match but could not confirm that the system should be matched to this particular CMS record and erroneously identified the system as not having an MA contract.

 For example, the MA parent organization DLP Marquette General Hospital, LLC, was identified in our review of parent organizations as a potential match for Marquette General Hospital, part of the Lifepoint Health system; however, the listed address is an exact match for another system, Upper Peninsula Healthcare Solutions.
 Ultimately, we were unable to find evidence via web searching of an equity stake or ownership relationship between either of those systems and the MA parent organization.
-Thus, our identification of systems that offer an MA contract as identified by matching and web searches is likely conservative.